Quantitative Research Methods

 We offer three-year (BSc) courses, as well as the opportunity to extend your degree to four years so that you can graduate with a master's (MSci) qualification.
 If you are not sure whether to choose a BSc or MSci degree, you can transfer from one to the other during the first two years.

 Our courses are taught through a combination of lectures and small-group seminars, which will help you to integrate your learning and see how it can be applied in practice.

 About two thirds of your studies will follow the single honours syllabus for the subject concerned.
 The remaining third of your course will provide interdisciplinary training in quantitative methods.

-In year three we support you to complete a research dissertation in an area of applied quantitative social science.
+In your third year, we will support you to complete a research dissertation in an area of applied quantitative social science.
 On the MSci courses, we offer more advanced training in your final year, including longitudinal analysis, and mapping and programming in open-source software.

 Some degrees offer a Study Abroad option, where you will spend your third year at one of our partner universities overseas.
 We also encourage work placements and internships.